Graduate student event

 programmability can be viable for this population is the subject of

-There are three types of participation:
+There are three types of participants:

-apply to present their work to a panel of experts and to interested
+been selected will be presenting their work to a panel of experts and to interested

 conference attendees.
 The goal is to exchange ideas, generate new